 The Friends group seeks people whose experiences and world vision are relevant to Winrock’s mission, and who have expressed interest and willingness to support Winrock in one or more of its strategic initiatives.
 Those initiatives include growing our own, internal staff diversity as well as diversification of international and U.S.-based programming and activities; fostering fact-based community discussion on climate issues, and fundraising to help Winrock deliver programs as broadly and effectively as possible, among others.
 To facilitate development, the group will meet at least once, annually, either in person or virtually.
 Meetings will provide the group with opportunities to interact with Winrock staff, and to listen and share knowledge that advances Winrock’s mission of a more equitable and sustainable world.

 Winrock board member and Rockefeller family member Peter O’Neill was the chief catalyst in the formation of the Friends of Winrock.
-“This is an important milestone in the collective effort of Winrock staff, its Board of Directors and our most trusted partners and advisors, to broaden our impact and meet new challenges,” said Board Member Peter O’Neill.
+“This is an important milestone in the collective effort of Winrock staff, its Board of Directors and our most trusted partners and advisors, to broaden our impact and meet new challenges,” O’Neill said.

 The Friends of Winrock is facilitated by Winrock’s Board Partnerships, Development and Philanthropy Committee.